Skip to Content

 Who are our supported military-affiliated students?

-What educational funding programs are available to student veterans?
+What educational funding or programs are available to student veterans?

 The Veterans Engagement Services (VES) team manages funding under the following GI Bill and DoD Educational Benefits and funding programs: